King Alfred the Great Family Tree & Biography (849-899)

 Alfred’s eldest brother, Aethelstan, had died in 852, so when King Aethelwulf died, Alfred’s brother, Aethelbald became King.
 Aethelbald had no children so his unmarried brother Aethelberht succeeded.
 He was followed by the next brother, Aethelred.

 In 866 the Great Heathen Army invaded Britain.
 This began a period of continual battles between the Danes and the Anglo-Saxons.
 In 871 King Aethelred was badly injured at the Battle of Meretum and died of his injuries on 15th April 871.
-Alfred had two children, Aethelhelm and Aethelwold but they were considered too young to take the throne and the crown passed to Alfred.
+Aethelred had two children, Aethelhelm and Aethelwold but they were considered too young to take the throne and the crown passed to Alfred.

 King of Wessex